JustJordanT/pizza-byte/README.md

 ![DALL·E Cartoon Pizza Illustration](https://github.com/JustJordanT/pizza-byte/assets/38886930/063817f6-6a0d-4a90-80ff-0cf759ff7bfb)

-To use this repo please look at the available `Branches`. ie `dotnet-aws-microservice`, `go-aws-microservice`, here you will be able to run these independently for testing.
+To use this repo please look at the available `Branches`. ie `dotnet-aws-modular-monolith`, `dotnet-aws-microservice`, `go-aws-modular-monolith`, `go-aws-microservice`, here you will be able to run these independently for testing.

 ## Pizza API Project Summary